 This policy is based on the pupil premium conditions of grant guidance (2021-2022), published by the Education and Skills Funding Agency.
-It is also based on guidance from the Department for Education (DfE) on virtual school heads' responsibilities concerning the pupil premium, and the service premium.
+It is also based on guidance from the Department for Education (DfE) on virtual school heads' responsibilities concerning the pupil premium, and the service pupil premium (SPP): information for schoolsm.